LokeX/sepukubg/README.md

 # sepukubg
-Backgammon Java engine: moveSelector-generation, evaluation and training
+Backgammon Java engine: move-generation, evaluation, search (to ply 3) and training

 If you should choose to use any of the engine code, please credit the authors: